How the Counseling and Testing Center Serves Transgender Students

-The Counseling and Testing Center is an invaluable resource for students at WKU, particularly transgender, non-binary, and questioning students.
-QSU*Transgender Non-Binary Student Group has worked with the Counseling and TEsting Center to compile the following information to better inform students of the resources available to them.
-Much of the information below is taken directly from official CTC informational materials.
-This information was confirmed by Brian Lee on 04/07/17.
+QSU*Transgender Non-Binary Student Group has worked with the WKU Counseling Center to compile the following information to better inform students of the resources available to them.
+Much of the information below is taken directly from official Counseling Center informational materials.

 Potter Hall Room 409